 The event — a joint project of the National Audubon Society, the Cornell Lab of Ornithology and Bird Studies Canada — yields far more data than professional scientists could muster on their own.
-During the 2011 GBBC, for instance, volunteers submitted some 92,000 checklists, totaling more than 11 million bird observations from 596 different species.
-These kind of data are especially important now, as climate change disrupts many bird species' long-established behavior patterns, explains Cornell Lab of Ornithology director John Fitzpatrick in a press release
+During the 2020 GBBC, for instance, volunteers from 100 countries submitted more than 210,000 bird checklists.
+This kind of data is especially important now, as climate change disrupts many bird species' long-established behavior patterns, explains Cornell Lab of Ornithology director John Fitzpatrick in a press release:

 "This is a very detailed snapshot of continental bird distributions.
 Imagine scientists 250 years from now being able to compare these data with their own.
 Already, with more than a decade of data in hand, the GBBC has documented changes in late-winter bird distributions."

 Data from the bird count help scientists investigate a wide range of issues related to avian conservation, including local bird diversity, regional population trends, and vulnerability to environmental threats like West Nile virus or air pollution.
 And as studies released in 2019 made clear, the pressures on birds are mounting.
 In fact, nearly 3 billion birds have disappeared in North America since 1970.

 All the more reason to do your part.
 Counting birds for science is a simple action that anyone can take to protect birds and the places where they live.

 The GBBC is one of several crowd-sourced bird counts held throughout the year, including the Christmas Bird Count, Project FeederWatch and eBird.
 But while such events help scientists study birds, mass data collection isn't their only benefit.
 As Audubon chief scientist Gary Langham points out in a press release, bird counts are also a good way to get people more interested in and connected with nature: